DAOmasons/daomasons-docs/docs/Templates/core-member-agreement.md

 3. In service of my own growth, I remain open to feedback from fellow DAO Masons regarding my adherence to these principles and values, understanding that my fellows may have a different perspective than I do. _Initials_ \_\_\_\_\_

-- **Non-coercion** - Our coordination comes from a place of alignment on values and outcomes, not manipulation or authority alone.
+- **Non-coercion** - We coordinate through agreements and opt-in mechanics as opposed to arbitrary authority or manipulation.
 - **Discipline** - We build practical, organized systems and practices for ourselves, and reliably direct our attention and energy into using them.
 - **Productivity** - We are craftsmen, and we produce tangible results.
 - **Dedication** - We set apart a portion of our time, attention and energy for DAO Masons pursuits.